lmhale99/iprPy/iprPy/calculation/relax_dynamic/README.md

 $$ \sigma_{<X>} = \sigma_X \sqrt{\frac{C}{N}} $$,

 where $N$ is the number of samples taken of $X$, and $C$ is a statistical inefficiency due to the autocorrelation of the measurements with time.
 Obtaining a proper estimate of $\sigma_{<X>}$ requires either estimating $C$ from the raw thermo data (not done here), or only taking measurements sporadically to ensure the samples are independent.

 __Disclaimer #2__: Good (low error) results requires running large simulations for a long time.
 The reasons for this are:

 - Systems have to be large enough to avoid issues with fluctuations across the periodic boundaries.

-- Runs must first let the systems equilibriate before meaningful measurements can be taken.
+- Runs must first let the systems equilibrate before meaningful measurements can be taken.

 - The standard deviation, $\sigma$, of thermo properties is proportional to the number of atoms, $N_a$ as $\sigma \propto \frac{1}{\sqrt{N_a}}$.